 While I don’t like YouTube banning conservative voices, what I mention here can all be accessed from it.
 Lots of online sermons and studies have helped, but one resource I have consistently gone to, especially when covering major and minor prophets, I have found invaluable, is the “Unlocking the Bible” series by David Pawson.
 I learned of his death while writing this book.
 This does what it says on the cover – unlock the Bible.
 It has proved an incredible resource.
 One unlikely, recently discovered resource that neatly summarises each Bible book, is named “The Bible Project”.
 One even more recent helpful discovery is the “One Hour, One Book” series by Dr. Randall D. Smith.
 There is a lot of helpful material, when you know where to look, including from less salubrious sources, and all of it needs to be weighed.
 I also listen to and reflect on the deliberations of those with prophecy insights, like Jacob Prasch.
 While I like to think what I present are my own God given thoughts, credit must go to where credit is due.

-As for opinions expressed and biases implied, these are those of the author.
+As for opinions expressed and biases implied, these are the authors.
 As for intended audiences – it is any with an interest in Bible prophets, who want to know more.
-I welcome those who don’t share my classical pre-millennialist, non-pretribulation rapture, non-replacement (of Israel) take on eschatology.
+I welcome those who don’t share my take on eschatology.
 I have no delusions of grandeur about readership, and if more than a few read it, that is a bonus.
-This project concerns the legacy I would want to leave to those who come after me, and if that is good all glory goes to God.
+This project concerns some of the legacy I want to leave for them who come after me, and if good glory goes to God.
 I did think about who to dedicate the book to, starting with the memory of my early Plymouth Brethren (a much misunderstood and maligned group) mentors, especially Winston Chilcraft, who I recently discovered (like me) had Jeremiah down as his favourite prophet (I know the feeling brother).
 While writing this, I learned of the death of his son, Steve, who like his dad lived to promote the cause of Christ.
 Leaving a legacy matters.
 This was brought home when considering the life and death of Bible characters.
 When it comes to my son, Matthew, I pray without wanting to sound pretentious, he will be like Elisha, who had a double portion of Elijah’s spirit.
-I see a new generation, brainwashed by godless culture and let down by the shepherds (of the church).
+I sadly see a new generation, brainwashed by godless culture and let down by the shepherds (of the church).
 What we now desperately need (among other things – but then this book is about prophets) is a prophetic voice.
-I dedicate this book to those of the next generation (and what I know of God it will be those least likely) who will pick up the prophet’s mantle and regardless of title, status or if they predict the future, will convey God’s heart and mind.
+The recent news of the partings of Ravi Zacharias, David Pawson and Jim Packer, each in their own way have blessed me, make me realise their shoes need to be filled.
+I dedicate this book to those of the next generation (and the little I know of God, it will be those deemed least likely) who will pick up the prophet’s mantle and regardless of title, status or if they predict the future, will convey God’s heart and mind.